bhays/gravity-forms-highrise-crm/readme.txt

 == Frequently asked questions ==

+= What location is set for my contacts? =

+All contacts are currently set to the 'Work' location when being sent to Highrise.

+= What is Address (Full)? =

+Address (Full) is the field of type Address under Advanced Fields.
+This field contains all the address information you'll need and makes things much simpler.

 == Screenshots ==

 == Changelog ==

+### 1.0
+* Code cleanup
+* Add to WordPress Plugin Repository

 ### 0.6
 * Added note for contact creation in Highrise